News

 G Major Scale

-As you can tell, the shape of the scale is mostly the same except for the two notes and the repetitions of those two notes.
-Those are a bit tricky to use and don’t always land well in solos, which is why the major pentatonic is always a safer bet.
+As you can tell, the shape of the scale is mostly the same, except for the two notes that are repeated.
+These can be tricky to use and don’t always sound good in solos, which is why the major pentatonic is usually a safer bet.

-Having said that, those notes do add character to the scale, and the risky notes always tend to be a bit more interesting for the listener.
-Making the song a bit unpredictable will be more exciting than always going the usual route.
-Playing those notes and landing them in a rewarding way demands control of the guitar.
+Having said that, those notes do add character to the scale, and risky notes tend to be more interesting for the listener.
+Making the song a bit unpredictable is more exciting than always going the usual route.
+Playing those notes effectively requires mastery of the guitar.

 For now, just be mindful of the risky notes when using the major scale.
-Try them out, and know that if at any time something sounds “wrong,” all you have to do is react and move to the closest note that is common to both the major scale and the major pentatonic scale.
+Try them out and know that if at any time something sounds “wrong,” just move to the closest note that is common to both the major scale and the major pentatonic scale.

-With this in mind, don’t forget to experiment and try new things and guitar scales.
-Once you feel comfortable playing the major scale, there’s always more to learn and practice, so keep reading.
+With this in mind, don’t forget to experiment and try new things!
+Once you feel comfortable playing the major scale, there’s always more to learn and practice.

 Minor guitar scale

-This scale, like its major counterpart, is the base for all other minor scales.
-As with the earlier example, you can think of this one as the minor pentatonic with two added notes.
+The minor guitar scale – like its major counterpart – is the foundation for all other minor scales.
+As with the earlier example, you can think of the minor scale as the minor pentatonic with two added notes.

-The same warning applies as before: Those two notes aren’t always safe bets, but they are worth the risk and time it takes to master them.
-So practice the minor scale to make your playing even more exciting (and impressive) for yourself and your fellow band members.
+The same warning applies as before: those two notes can sometimes be risky, but they are worth the time it takes to master them.
+Practice the natural minor scale to make your music even more exciting and impressive.
 Here’s a diagram of the scale in the key of G:

 As before, notice the root note in red and the differences with the minor pentatonic in blue.

-Have fun with it, and don’t disregard the practice of improvisation, even if it’s just five minutes a day.
-A typical guitar solo is 30 to 40 seconds, so five minutes of practice are worth seven to 10 guitar solos!
+Have fun and keep practicing the art of improvisation, even if it is just five minutes a day.
+A typical guitar solo is 30 to 40 seconds, so five minutes of practice is the same as seven to ten guitar solos!

-Whatever you do, don’t be afraid of experimentation and making mistakes.
-Although learning scales may take some time and effort, you’ll find that exploring the world of guitar scales is extremely rewarding.
+Whatever you do, don’t be afraid to experiment and make mistakes.
+Although learning scales may take some time and effort, you’ll find that it is extremely rewarding.

 How to learn guitar scales in a nutshell

-These scales are only the beginning of the journey of improvisation.
-Scale shapes can be difficult to memorize at first, and using scales in a real-world scenario can be overwhelming.
-Stick with it and learn them in the order presented here to maximize your effort and understand the relationship between the shapes.
+These scales are only the beginning of the journey into improvisation.
+Scale shapes can be difficult to memorize at first, and using scales in the real world can be overwhelming.
+Stick with it and learn them in the order presented here to maximize your efforts and understand the relationships between the scales.

-The excitement that comes from being able to navigate the guitar fretboard with freedom and confidence can only come from the focused practice of these and more advanced scales.
-Always be on the lookout for similarities and differences from the scales you already know, building one on top of the other.
+The excitement that comes from navigating the guitar fretboard with freedom and confidence can only come from practicing scales.
+Always be on the lookout for similarities and differences between scales to build on your knowledge.

-Now that you have all you need to know about the most essential of guitar scales, get practicing, and don’t forget to have fun!
+Now that you know the most essential guitar scales, get practicing, and don’t forget to have fun!